 A major breakthrough was the development of the hidden Markov model which used statistics to determine the probability of a word originating from an unknown sound.
 It did not rely on speech patterns or fixed templates.
 Many of these programs made their way into industries and business applications.

-With the introduction of faster microprocessors, speech software became feasible.
-In 1990, the company Dragon released Dragon Dictate’ which was the world’s first speech recognition software for consumers.
-In 1997, they improved it and developed Dragon NaturallySpeaking’; you could speak 100 words in a minute.
+With the introduction of faster microprocessors, speech recognition software became feasible.
+In 1990, the company Dragon released Dragon Dictate which was the world’s first speech recognition software for consumers.
+In 1997, they improved it and developed Dragon NaturallySpeaking.
+With this solutions users could speak 100 words per minute.

 In 1996, the first voice activated portal (VAL) was made by BellSouth.
 However, this system is inaccurate and still is a nuisance for many people.

 By 2001, speech recognition technology development had hit a plateau, until Google came along.
-Google invented an application called Google Voice Search’ for iPhones which utilized data centers to compute the enormous amount of data analysis needed for matching user queries with actual examples of human speech.
+Google invented an application called Google Voice Search which utilized data centers to compute the enormous amount of data analysis needed for matching user queries with actual examples of human speech.

-In 2010, Google introduced personalized recognition on Android devices which would record different users’ voice queries to develop an enhanced speech model.
+In 2010, Google introduced personalized recognition on Android devices which would record different users voice queries to develop an enhanced speech model.
 It consists of 230 billion English words.
-Eventually, Apple’s Siri was invented which relied on cloud computing as well, and you have a personal assistant who is not only intelligent, but funny and witty too.
+Eventually, Apple’s Siri was invented which relied on cloud computing as well.